Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-watts-strogatz.md

 | <img src="https://imgur.com/3kpyFmz.png" style="width:300px"> | 1.
 We start with a sqiuare grid, where each node is connected to all 9 neighbors and also has 1 spoke<br><br>2.
 We then connect each spoke to another random node in the graph |

 In this way we do not remove the original local edges but add additional long edges.
-As a result, the corresponding clsutering coefficeint of any arbitrary node $v$ would be
+As a result, the corresponding clustering coefficeint of any arbitrary node $v$ would be

 $$
 C(v) = \frac{e(v)}{\frac{1}{2}k(v) \big(k(v) - 1\big)} \geq \frac{12}{\frac{1}{2} \cdot 9 \cdot 8} = \frac{1}{3} \approx 0.33